Djelibeybi/ha-lifx-beta/info.md

 If you want to report an issue, please collect these logs first, then [open a GitHub issue](https://github.com/Djelibeybi/ha-lifx-beta/issues) and attach the logs.
 Be sure to review them first so you don't publish anything secret.

 If you just want to log failures, set `custom_components.lifx: info` as timeouts and disconnections are logged as warnings or errors depending on the event.

-## Configuration Guide

-The LIFX Beta integration _can only be configured via the UI_.
-Any configuration in `configuration.yaml` _will be ignored_.
-After installation, the beta will replace the built-in integration, so to restore the ability to configure via the YAML file, uninstall this beta using HACS.

-### Network selection and broadcasts

-The LIFX Beta will warn if it detects multiple interfaces that are connected to the same network.
-This is never a great idea and it will have an impact on the efficacy of discovery over time.
-In particular, check to make sure devices that are connected via wired ethernet and wifi are configured on different broadcast domains for each.

-If you're unsure, disable one of the interfaces either physically by unplugging it, or via Home Assistant's network configuration.

 ### Configuration options